HaydenDekker/website-imager-scheduler/README.md

 - (Complete) API - Can create a device
 - API - Can delete a device
+- Database - Persists devices

-## Assign a device an AppFlow
+## Flow Use Case / Assign a device an AppFlow

 User has to state what websites to display on which device.
+When user has provided this we can begin scraping websites according to the flow.

 - (Complete) API - Can create an appflow device assignement.
 - API - can delete an appflow.
+- Database - retrieves appflows.
-- Process - Schedules websites to image.
+- (Complete) Input Port - Schedules appflows to trigger event on timer.
+- (Complete) Output Port - Retrieve websites when triggered by scheduler timer.
-- Config - Reads assignments on startup
+- Config - Reads assignments on startup and schedules current assignments.
+- Database - persists flow schedule events.

 ## Subscribe to website image stream

-A device url and listens for image updates.
-An display schedule is returned on successful subscription.
+A device listens for image/flow updates.
+A display schedule is returned on successful subscription.

+- Database - retrieves device flows and flow updates
+- Input port - listens for flow updates
 - API - Device can receive a display schedule.
+- API - Sends updates async relevant to subscirbed devices.

 ## Download an image

-A device and download
+A device can download

+- FTP Server - Can connect, locate and download.